H2OKing89/shelfr/docs/implementation/VALIDATION_PLAN.md

-# MAMFast Validation & Verification Plan
+# shelfr Validation & Verification Plan

 ## Overview

-This document outlines the comprehensive validation and verification strategy for MAMFast to ensure reliability, catch errors early, and provide confidence in the upload pipeline.
+This document outlines the comprehensive validation and verification strategy for shelfr to ensure reliability, catch errors early, and provide confidence in the upload pipeline.

 ---